• Writer, seeker, THINKer. unintentional worrier...

 This little corner of the Web is where I try to fling up any interesting (at least to me) thoughts about anything, for example about the burgeoning area of Artificial General Intelligence.

-I should preface with the fact that I’m not an AI person.
-I was a programmer in that most of my Astro PhD involved writing C code to invent models of magnetic reconnection, but as far as AGI goes I’m an interested observer and reader.
+I should preface with the fact that I’m not an AI or AI Alignment researcher.
+I was a programmer in that most of my Astro PhD involved writing C code to invent models of magnetic reconnection, but as far as AGI goes I’m an interested observer and reader, and the closest I have been to the field was to attend the preliminary day of the AI Alignment conference at Bletchley Park, and listen to excellent presentations by Stuart Russell and the panel discussion.
+Max Tegmark is a lot of fun.

 • RUMINATIONS